SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

 > **Message**: For transparency, I've also inserted comments to accompany each functions.
-In the advent that an implementation to any of these files remain elusive, I'll do my best to incorporate more documentation/comments.
+In the advent that the implementation to any of these files remain elusive, I'll do my best to incorporate more documentation/comments.
 >
 > Please see the below in order to navigate the attached files!